leticiadia/leticiadia/README.md

 ## Hi, I'm Leticia 👩👋

 <p>
 I'm a full stack developer and passionate about the entire universe of technology.
-I currently work on systems and websites development at SENAI - AL, where I also had the opportunity to be a competitor in the Worldskills 2022 National Selection, winning the 3rd place medal in the occupation of Web Technologies.
 </p>

 - 👩‍💻 I love sharing my learning process on my social networks